 Identification cards issued to all students are valid for as long as the student is enrolled in the university.
 Picture ID is required at the Student Accounts Office when requesting an Oklahoma City University ID card.
 A valid driver's license or passport is acceptable.
 The card identifies the student and allows participation in student activities and elections.
 It admits the student to all home athletic events and various student activities, and enables students to receive free or half-price tickets to university drama, opera, and dance productions and concerts.
-A student identification card grants access to libraries and computer labs and serves as a meal ticket for students who are on a board plan.
-The identification card is used to print documents in the computer labs.
-Money may be added onto the card for use at Alvin's, the cafeteria, and other Stars Card vendors.
+A student identification card grants access to libraries, for printing and copying services, and serves as a meal ticket for students who are on a board plan.
 If an Oklahoma City University ID is lost, a student may purchase a new one for a replacement fee of \$5.